PHONICS

 At St. Bernadette’s we LOVE to read!
 Reading is at the centre of all that we do and we recognise how important reading is to support children in later life.

-In every year group, we have a class text.
+In every class, we have a class text.
 This class text has been carefully chosen by your child’s class teacher to engage and challenge your child.
 These texts are read with your child as part of their reading lessons.

 In Reception and Key Stage 1, children are given a fully decodable book that is matched to their reading ability and a book that they have chosen that they can share with an adult.
 Children are assessed half-termly to ensure they are on the correct reading band.